 There are difficulties or disadvantages to having a competitive strategy and the odds are no different.
 Consider the following potential issues:

-Spending a product in a separate setting, only investment can not recoup
+- Spending a product in a separate setting, the only investment can not recoup

 There are many well-known brands and businesses implementing a wide variety of strategies.
 Let’s look at a few.